sotosoc/bible_ventilated/README.md

 Thus, I have no place to hide from Scripture.

+My primary goal is to ventilate the text of Scripture so that the Word of God reaches my mind and heart and ultimately changes me.

+  The Word of God will not return void.

 ## My Definition of Ventilation

 Using LaTex my format includes the following: